conoro/hugo.conoroneill.com/content/post/greenways-blueways-highways-byways-health-tourism-and-a-vision-for-irelands-future.md

 The government should CPO every roadside ditch and hedge.
 This removes the current nonsense where hedge cuttting is the landowners responsibility and can only happen during certain months due to nests.
 Get rid of the lot and the birds can go back to their natural pre-road habitats.

+UPDATE 1: [A good link](http://www.heritagecouncil.ie/county-heritage-services/news/view-article/article/new-initiatives-launched-to-safeguard-irelands-unique-hedgerows/) from my sister around a new initiative to safeguard hedgerows in Ireland.
+Just to be clear, I'm talking about creating far more hedgerows and wilderness areas than we have now, just not beside roads.

 ## A New Ireland
 This has been a very long run up to the idea that a whole new outlook is needed in Ireland.
 We need a grand revolutionary vision and plan for the health of our people and then the execution of that plan quickly.
 It can't be years of consultants reports and local government jollies and civil servant conservatism.